kyma-project/kyma/resources/istio/UPGRADE.md

 # Istio Upgrade

 This document highlights important modification in Kyma Istio implementation which shouldn't be removed when upgrading to a new version of Istio.
-To upgrade Istio to a newer version, you must upgrade the Istio-init component in `resources/istio-init` and the Istio charts in `resources/istio/charts`
+To upgrade Istio to a newer version of the Istio charts in `resources/istio/charts`

-## Istio-init

-Kyma modifications in Istio-init are Helm hooks in jobs.
-Istio-init also contains two Kyma jobs:
-- `kyma-job-cleaner` that cleans Istio-init CRDs when you upgrade Kyma.
-- `kyma-namespace-label-job` that disables Istio sidecar injection for the `istio-system` Namespace.

 ## Istio